LeSmurk/CraigieDev/_pages/ecstasks.md

 <iframe width="1280" height="720" src="https://www.youtube.com/embed/ysepPS2qPec" title="ECS Task Demo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## TaskTreeComponent ##
-We define a tree, like we would any FSM system.
+This is the same as the behaviour tree implementation, we define a tree, like we would any FSM system.
 In this one I have created 3 nodes, each with a different state and use Conditions to determine which node we move to after the current one.

 This tree is held within the TaskTreeComponent, which knows about the tree and which current TaskNode the entity is on.